xkmato/uvocollab/UvoCollab MVP Task List.md

 This epic covers the critical payment (escrow) and contract generation that happens _after_ a pitch is accepted.

-- **Task 6.1: Stripe Connect Integration (Seller Onboarding)**
+- **Task 6.1: Flutterwave Subaccount Integration (Seller Onboarding)**

-  - **Description:** Integrate Stripe Connect.
-As part of the "Legend" profile setup (Task 3.2), Legends _must_ complete the Stripe Connect onboarding flow to connect their bank account for payouts36.
+  - **Description:** Integrate Flutterwave Subaccounts.
+As part of the "Legend" profile setup (Task 3.2), Legends _must_ complete the Flutterwave subaccount setup to connect their bank account for payouts36.

   - **Dependencies:** Task 3.2
   - **Acceptance Criteria (AC):**
-    - \[ \] A "Connect Bank Account" button in the Legend dashboard starts the Stripe Connect flow.
+    - \[x\] A "Connect Bank Account" button in the Legend dashboard starts the Flutterwave subaccount creation flow.
-    - \[ \] The platform correctly saves the Legend's Stripe Account ID to their user doc.
+    - \[x\] The platform correctly saves the Legend's Flutterwave Subaccount ID to their user doc.
-    - \[ \] A Legend's services cannot be "published" (visible in the marketplace) until their Stripe account is connected.
+    - \[x\] A Legend's services cannot be "published" (visible in the marketplace) until their Flutterwave subaccount is connected.
-  - **Status:** To Do
+  - **Status:** Completed

 - **Task 6.2: "New Artist" (Buyer) \- Payment Flow**